Alex Dixon (blues): Early life

 Born in Chicago, Alex was raised by his grandfather and grandmother Marie in the family's South Side home, which was the epicenter of the city's blues community from the 1950s through the early 1980s.
 Alex started playing piano at age six, taking lessons from several of the most important keyboard players of the era, including Leonard Caston, Willie's former partner in the Big Three Trio; Lafayette Leake, a longtime member of the Muddy Waters Band; Little Brother Montgomery, a self-taught innovator whose career began in the 1920s; and his uncle, Arthur "Butch" Dixon, who toured for years with Willie as a member of his Chicago Blues All-Stars.

 At age seven, Alex began performing with his grandfather at schools across the South Side of Chicago in an effort to bring the music to a new, younger audience.
 Alex played in several different styles as Willie introduced the youngsters to the blues and its history through spoken word and song.
 Their efforts laid the groundwork for what has become the Blues In The Schools program, an effort that now spans the globe.

 When Willie and Marie relocated to the Los Angeles area in 1984, their grandson moved with them.
-When he was age 11, Willie began indoctrinating him in the family business and continuing to indoctrinate children to the music by appearing with him at local schools, work that later resulted in Alex becoming a member of his touring band for club and festival bookings.
+When he was age 11, Willie began incorporating him into the family business and continuing to expose children to the music by appearing with him at local schools, work that later resulted in Alex becoming a member of his touring band for club and festival bookings.

 Alex shares songwriting credit with his grandfather on 40 tunes, including "Study War No More," which appeared on Dixon's final album, the Grammy Award-winning Hidden Charms.